-Figure 1 is a simplified diagram showing only the conceptualised treatment effects on attitudes as a determinate of behavioural intent.
+Figure 1 is a simplified diagram showing only the conceptualised treatment effects upon attitudes, as a determinate of behavioural intent.
 In actualised scenarios, decision makers are subject to a range of factors and constraints governing the uptake of FMPs.
-Financial concerns were raised in qualitative responses, notably as unprompted responses from the control group to Q7 on future intent.
-Since we see that the most popular measures for IPM by carabids have been adopted more by AESs (Q5), this is important to consider.
-This factor and the higher biodiversity gain48 in cropped area FMPs lead us to propose that more effective financial support, or a demonstration of long-term financial benefits, for FMPs such as diverse rotations, reduced tillage and low pesticide use (that are not fully supported in AESs), is likely to have a higher impact.
-In Fig. 5 we show that attitudes are positive towards these FMPs, so targeting practical constraints may bridge the gap between attitudes and adoption.
+Financial concerns were raised in qualitative responses, notably as unprompted responses from the control group to Q7- future intent.
+Since we see that the most popular measures for IPM by carabids have been adopted more by AES (Q5) this is important to consider.
+In light of this, and the higher biodiversity gain 48 in cropped area FMPs, leads us to propose that more effective financial support, or a demonstration of long-term financial benefits, for FMPs such as Diverse rotations, Reduced tillage, and Low pesticide use (that are not fully supported in AES) are likely to have a higher impact.
+In Figure 5 we show that attitudes are positive towards these FMPs, so targeting practical constraints may bridge the gap between attitudes and adoption.

 Given past disconnect between science and application, the high level of general engagement with the survey demonstrates the interest of farmers in beneficial insects for IPM.
-Attendance at talk events on carabids and qualitative comments demonstrates the desire for information, which further feeds into an argument for better provision of advice to support natural enemy IPM.
-While our results have provided strong evidence for the potential benefit of targeted farmer engagement in improving the uptake of FMPs that benefit carabids, further work should seek to engage a wider cross-section of the industry in terms of educational background.
-Additional engagement work with farmers that includes monitoring of carabids on farms and an assessment of its importance in changing or affirming attitudes would also be beneficial.
+Attendance of talk events on carabids, and qualitative comments demonstrates the desire for information which further feeds into an argument for better provision of advice to support natural-enemy IPM.
+While our results have provided strong evidence for the potential benefit of targeted farmer engagement in improving the uptake of FMPs that benefit carabids, further work should seek to engage a wider cross section of the industry in terms of educational background.
+Additional engagement work with farmers that included monitoring of carabids on farms and an assessment of its importance in changing or affirming attitudes would also be beneficial.